telerik/kendo-react-buttons/docs/buttongroup/index.md

 The Kendo UI ButtonGroup for React is a container for two or more Kendo UI Button components.
 Each Button can be separately configured depending on your project requirements and according to the [Button API]({% slug api_button_kendouiforreact %}).

-The ButtonGroup is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.
+The ButtonGroup is part of the [kendo-react-buttons npm package](https://www.npmjs.com/package/@telerik/kendo-react-buttons).

 **Figure 1: A template of the ButtonGroup for React, displaying text and an icon as a background image**